How Controlling the Variance can Improve Training Stability of Sparsely Activated DNNs and CNNs: Edge-of-Chaos

-From \cref{thm:finite_dim_nlo}, and plotting this upper bound in \cref{fig:abs_upper_bound_nlo_crelu}, the benefit of increasing $q^*$ for larger sparsity levels is apparent.
-By stabilising the variance of the hidden layers the next-leading-order correction can be more tightly bounded, and $\tilde{q}^{(\ell)}$ more accurately follows the recursion $q^{(\ell+1)} = V(q^{(\ell)})$ in \eqref{eq:vmap_q1_equals_vq} and \eqref{vmap_general_eq} .
+Plotting the upper bound of \cref{thm:finite_dim_nlo} in \cref{fig:abs_upper_bound_nlo_crelu}, the benefit of increasing $q^*$ for larger sparsity levels is apparent.
+By increasing the variance of the hidden layers the next-leading-order correction can be more tightly bounded, and $\tilde{q}^{(\ell)}$ more accurately follows the recursion $q^{(\ell+1)} = V(q^{(\ell)})$ in \eqref{eq:vmap_general} .

-\subsubsection{\texorpdfstring{Sensitivity of $\chi_1^{(\ell)}$}{Sensitivity of chi1(q)}}
+\subsection{\texorpdfstring{Sensitivity of $\chi_1^{(\ell)}$}{Sensitivity of chi1(q)}}